kleemeo/kelvinlee-dev-v2/src/content/Bio.md

 Frontend development with <span class="react">React + Typescript</span> is my specialty.
 I aim to build beautiful and performant web experiences.

-Away from the screen 💻 I love the outdoors and staying active but currently recovering from a torn achilles 🩼
+Away from the screen, I love the outdoors and staying active but currently recovering from a torn achilles 🩼